Pumpkin Pie Bars

 Instructions

-• Make the crust: Spray the bottom and sides of a 9 x 13” baking tin oil spray and line with baking paper, leaving some to overhang.
+• Prepare baking tin – Spray the bottom and sides of a 9 x 13-inch baking tin oil spray and line with baking paper, leaving some to overhang.

-• Add the flour, powdered sugar and vanilla extract to the bowl of a food processor and blitz for 20 seconds to combine.
+• Form shortbread dough – Add the flour, powdered sugar and vanilla extract to the bowl of a food processor and blitz for 20 seconds to combine.
 Add the butter and pulse until you reach lentil sized pieces.
 Add the egg yolks and blitz until small clumps of dough form.

-• Turn the crumbly mixture out into your baking tin and use your hands to press firmly and evenly into the bottom of the tin.
+• Shape into tin and chill – Turn the crumbly mixture out into your baking tin and use your hands to press firmly and evenly into the bottom of the tin.
 Set aside in the fridge.

-• Add all the ingredients into a large mixing bowl and use a whisk to mix until combined.
-Take care not to overmix.
-Pour into the chilled tart tin and bake for 20 minutes.
-Then turn the oven down to 150C / 300F and bake for a final 20 minutes or until slightly jiggy in the center.
+• Bake – Pour into the chilled tart tin and bake for 20 minutes.
+Then turn the oven down to 160C / 320F (fan off), 140C / 285F (fan on) and bake for a final 20 minutes or until slightly jiggy in the center.
 Once baked, take out of the oven and allow to cool to room temperature before chilling in the fridge for at least 2 hours or overnight.
-Slice and serve with whipped cream.
+Slice and serve with whipped cream and a light sprinkle of cinnamon.

 Notes